How Much Does a House Survey Cost in 2021?

-In 2021, the UK average property survey costs are £380 to £800 depending on the type of survey, the value and size of the property and the location.
-This is just a guideline of house survey costs, your own situation and the surveyor you choose will also determine how much you pay for your property survey.
+In 2021, a UK house survey could cost anywhere between £290-£1,390, depending on the location as well as the value and size of the property.
+This is just a guideline for surveyor fees, your own situation and the surveyor you choose will also determine how much you pay for your house survey.

-Once your offer has been accepted, you should arrange your property survey.
+Once your offer has been accepted, you should hire a property surveyor.
 A house survey gives you the opportunity to back out of the sale without having to risk losing your deposit if the survey discovers expensive repairs or renegotiate your original offer to cover any repair costs.

 Compare My Move have taken the average costs from a sample of 20 RICS Chartered Surveyors and Building Societies from across the UK to give you a clear guideline of all house survey costs in this useful guide.

 In March 2021, the Royal Institution of Chartered Surveyors (RICS) implemented a new Home Survey Standard which also launched the new formats for the Home Survey reports.
 This means that what was once known as the condition report, homebuyers survey and building survey will be changed and updated.
 There will be a transition period running between 1st March and 31st August 2021 where both the old and new formats will be accepted - from 1st September 2021, only the new reports can be used by surveyors.
 The new home survey reports are as follows: